Program your radio, then program yourself for flying

 Anyone who can fly an RC helicopter has done a substantial amount of reprogramming of his or her mind.
 There is no such thing as a natural RC pilot.
 We all have to learn the same mental orientations as anyone else.

 Each time we perform a skill such as flying an RC heli, we are essentially programming our brains.
-When we repeatedly do something, our brains learn by making electronic connections that are enhanced each time that same action is repeated.
+When we repeatedly do something, our brains learn by making neural connections that are strengthened each time that same action is repeated.

 Some people have prepared neurological pathways already built into their brains.
 This is especially true for kids who have played a lot of video games.
 They will have an easier time learning to fly a heli because they already have a lot of the basic programming done.